nerfstudio-project/nerfstudio/docs/reference/contributing.md

 # Contributing to nerfactory workflow

-The project is set up for development in VSCode, we reccomend using it if you plan to contribute.
+The project is set up for development in VSCode, we recommend using it if you plan to contribute.

 ## TLDR